 - Heat strips: To continue heating your home when there’s a big heating load, electric heat strips turn on to supplement the heat pump.
 These heat strips are like a giant toaster inside your air handler.
 They keep your home warm when it’s cold outside, but it costs a lot of money to use them.

-- Heat quality: In general, the air from a heat pump isn’t as hot as what you get from a gas furnace.
+- Heat quality: In general, the air from a heat pump won’t feel as hot coming out of the vents as what you get from a gas furnace.
 It’s still warming your home, but it “blows cooler.”
 Some people don’t care for that.
+Keep in mind that a heat pump will still heat your home to the temperature on your thermostat, even if the heat feels different right against the vent.

 The bottom line?
 Heat pump heaters usually rely on heat strips during really cold weather.
 Compared to a gas furnace, heat strip heating is extremely inefficient.